Code-Institute-Submissions/Goncalves95-Hangman-5.0/README.md

 ### Design

-The design of the website is minimalist, yet fun.
-The user can experience the game on a already creat tamplate from my school @CodeInstitute.
+The design of the website is minimalist but fun.
+The user can try out the game on a printed circuit board already created by my school @CodeInstitute.

 ## Features

  - There are just one page for the python can run

 - Introduction and rules section:
-  - In this section we can see in a big way the name of the game. a message of welcome and the rules the game.
-The player can find the first interaction for put player name.
+  - In this section, we can mostly see the name of the game, a welcome message and the rules of the game.
+The player can find the first interaction to enter the player's name.

 <img src="assets/images/main_function.png" alt="welcome page" width="800">

 - Main Game Section:
-  - After the player insert the name he can start play, appear the first word for guess. the player need start put one letter for see if the guess its right or wrong.
-In this area the player can see one hit to find more easy the word.
-Appear to one image of the hangman, he start appear when the player lose 1 guess.
+  - Once the player has entered their name they can start playing, the first word to guess appears.
+The player needs to start placing a letter to see if the guess is right or wrong.
+In this area the player can see a hit to find out the word more easily.
+An image of the hangman appears, he starts to appear when the player loses 1 guess.

 <img src="assets/images/start_the_game.png" alt="game section" width="800">

-  - If the user guesses a correct letter, the dash is replaced with the guess and the letter go to "Guessed letters:", the number of lives and hangman image stays the same.
+  - If the user guesses a letter correctly, the dash is replaced by the guess and the letter moves to "Letters guessed:", the number of lives and the image of the executioner remain unchanged.

 <img src="assets/images/letter_right.png" alt="right guess" width="800">